 AI doesn't seem likely to replace insurance agents anytime soon.
 In essence, selling insurance requires a human touch: building relationships, paying attention, being empathetic and caring about feelings, these qualities will never be replaced by AI.
-Claims processing in 2030 remains a core function of carriers, but more than half of claims activities have been replaced by automation.
-Advanced algorithms manage initial claims routing, increasing efficiency and accuracy Insurance automation is already changing the way we live and work.
+However, automation is already changing the way we live and work in the insurance industry.
+Claims processing in 2030 is expected to be fully automated, with advanced algorithms managing initial claims routing for increased efficiency and accuracy.